 Chad English, science policy trainer and coach, will explore these question in an afternoon lecture and discussion that will pull back the curtain on the science-policy interface and provide insights, lessons and stories of success gleaned from a decade of life at the interface.

-Geosciences final Colloquium Speaker for the semester is Dr. Ted Daeschler, Associate Professor, Department of Biodiversity, Earth and Environmental Science at Drexel University.
-His talk on Tuesday, April 22nd, at 4 PM in 022 Deike is entitled "Great Steps in the History of Life: The Origin of Limbed Vertebrates."
+Continuing the Geosciences Colloquium Speaker Series, Dr. Mark Brandon, Professor, Department of Geology and Geophysics, Yale University, presents "Slow Glacial Erosion and Deep Valley Incision in the Patagonian Andes" on Tuesday, September 23rd, at 4 PM in 022 Deike.
 A pre-talk Speaker Reception will be held at 3:45 PM in the EMS Museum.
 All are welcome.

 Dr. Brandon received is MS and Ph.D. in Geological Sciences from the University of Washington and was a NSERC Postdoctoral Fellow at Canada's Pacific Geoscience Centre.
 Much of his current research is focused on the tectonic evolution of convergent wedges with projects in modern convergent wedges of the Apennines in northern Italy, Crete, Washington State, and the Patagonian Andes.